 On this trip, we have included gratuities for the essential services that you will receive as part of your tour package.
-This will cover tips to drivers, specialist local guides (where applicable), restaurant staff for included meals, porters, bellboys and other hotel staff, including room-cleaning staff.
+This will cover tips to drivers, specialist local guides (where applicable), restaurant staff and porters.

 This amount DOES NOT include a tip for your tour leader, so you may wish to set aside some funds for this.
 It is customary to tip your tour leader for outstanding service throughout your trip.
 The amount is entirely a personal preference; however as a guideline $US2-4, or the equivalent in any currency used on the trip, per person, per day can be used.
 Of course you are free to tip more or less as you see fit, depending on your perception of service quality and the length of your trip.
 Remember, a tip isn't compulsory and should only be given when you receive excellent service.